Politics and government of Arkansas: History since 1992

-Arkansas Governor Bill Clinton, a Democrat, was elected President of the United States candidate in 1992, and was reelected in 1996.
+Arkansas Governor Bill Clinton, a Democrat, was elected President of the United States in 1992 and was reelected in 1996.
 In the former election, the state was the only one in the nation to give majority support to Clinton.
-However, the state has voted Republican by increasing margins in every presidential election since 1996, the longest such streak of any state in the nation, as of 2020.
+However, the state has voted Republican by increasing margins in every presidential election since 1996, the longest such streak of any state in the nation, as of 2024.

 Former First Lady of Arkansas and First Lady of the United States, Hillary Clinton, was elected a United States Senator for New York in 2000.

 The state voted for John McCain in 2008 by a margin of 20 percentage points, making it one of the few states in the country to vote more Republican that year than it had in 2004.
 (The others were Louisiana, Tennessee, Oklahoma, and West Virginia.)
 Even while supporting Republican candidates for president, Arkansas voters continued to favor Democrats for statewide offices.
 In 2006, Democrats were elected to all statewide offices in a Democratic sweep that included regaining the governorship.
 However, in the 2010s, the Republican dominance at the presidential level spread to the local level.
 In 2012, they captured both chambers of the state legislature for the first time since Reconstruction.
 Republicans had won all statewide offices and all congressional seats in 2014, and won both Senate seats for the first time since Reconstruction.
 Republicans have consistently captured over 60% of the vote in statewide elections since 2012.